 One of the most common and cost-effective ways of preventing pregnancy is to use a condom, which can be easily purchased at the pharmacy, supermarket or convenience store.
 Condoms reduce the odds of getting or passing on STDs and is 97% effective, if used properly.

-Other contraceptive options that promise a higher success rate of preventing pregnancies include the following:
+Other contraceptive options that promise a higher success rate of preventing pregnancies to include the following:

 1. Birth Control Pills